DataIntellSystLab/motif_prob/README.md

 # motif_prob
-Developed and maintained by: Roberto di Castro (robdic@libero.it); Luciano Prosperi (prosperi47@gmail.com); Mattia Prosperi (m.prosperi@ufl.edu)
+Developed and maintained by: Roberto di Castro (robdic@libero.it); Luciano Prosperi (prosperi47@gmail.com); Mattia Prosperi (m.prosperi@ufl.edu).
 The software is released under the MIT license.

 # summary
 Identification of DNA/RNA motifs and quantification of their occurrences are important for the study of genetic diseases, gene evolution, transcription sites, and other biological mechanisms.
 Although several algorithms for motif characterization are available, most of them are quasi-exact, and correct p-value calculation remains challenging.
 Exact formulae for motif occurrence, under Bernoullian or Markovian models, have exponential complexity, thus can be cumbersome to be implemented efficiently, but approximations can be calculated with constant cost.
 Prosperi et al. (2012) provided an exact formula for counting the distribution of strings that do not overlap with themselves (i.e. non-clumpable), coupled with a mathematical demonstration of its validity, under both Bernoullian and Markovian models.